PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-08 11:21:32
+Last updated: 2024-04-08 11:22:05
-Random Quote: All I know is, life is not a Nicholas Sparks novel. - Rue Bennett
+Random Quote: Life is a long journey where maps were drawn by a fool. - Juan Nepomuceno Guerra